Australian one-cent coin

-The cent (in circulation 1966–1992), formally the one-cent coin and informally the penny, was the lowest-denomination coin of the Australian dollar.
+The cent (in circulation 1966–1992), formally the one-cent coin, was the lowest-denomination coin of the Australian dollar.
 It was introduced on 14 February 1966 in the decimalisation of Australian currency and was withdrawn from circulation in 1992 (along with the two-cent coin).
 It is still minted as a non-circulating coin.
+A one-cent coin in 1966 would have a purchasing power equal to about 16c in 2023 values.

 One-cent and two-cent coins are legal tender only up to the sum of 20 cents (preventing large debts from being paid in small coins).

 Description

 From 1966 until 1984 the obverse featured the portrait of Queen Elizabeth II by Arnold Machin.
 It was changed in 1985 to a version by Raphael Maklouf, which remained until its withdrawal from circulation in 1992.

 The reverse side of the coin features the image of a feathertail glider (Acrobates pygmaeus), a gliding possum unique to Australian states bordering the Pacific Ocean.
 The image was designed by Stuart Devlin, who designed the reverses of all of the original Australian decimal coins.